 3. The other person has needs and expresses them

 4. I look into my needs and start getting them fulfilled

 5. When I am halfway there, I must start giving attention to the other person

 6. I look into the needs of the other person

-7. I help the other person fulfill their needs
+7. I help the other person fulfill his/her needs

-8. When they are halfway there, I check my needs again: go to line 4
+8. When he/she is halfway there, I check my needs again: go to line 4 if necessary

 9. When their needs are fully filled, I stop indulging in them